-6 Reasons Why Timothy Hay is a Big Deal for Rabbits
+6 Reasons Why Timothy Hay is a Big Deal for Small Pets

 Written by The Rabbit Hole Hay Team

-If you've spent any time looking around the internet for tips on rabbit care and rabbit chewing mechanics then you have run into lots of suggestions on what and how to feed your rabbit.
-All of them suggesting a diet of grass hays, mainly Timothy Hay (First Cut, Second Cut, or Third Cut).
+If you've spent any time looking around the internet for tips on rabbit, guinea pig, or chinchilla care and their chewing mechanics then you have run into lots of suggestions on what and how to feed your small pet.
+All of them suggesting a diet of grass hays, mainly Timothy Hay (Coarse, Medium, or Soft).

-Grass hay, like Timothy Hay, is an important staple in the diet of rabbits.
-For rabbits 7 months and older grass hay should make up 80% of their diet.
+Grass hay is an important staple in the diet of rabbits, guinea pigs and chinchillas.
+For rabbits 7 months and older and guinea pigs 6 months and older, grass hay should make up 80% of their diet.
+For chinchillas older than a year, grass hay should make up 75% of their diet.
 The constant foraging and grazing encouraged by hay helps to keep them physically active and mentally stimulated.
 It also helps to wear down their teeth while the long strand fiber helps to keep their digestion regular and functioning properly.

-So here are six reasons why Timothy Hay is one of the best choices for your rabbit to keep them happy and healthy.
+So here are six reasons why Timothy Hay is one of the best choices for your small pet to keep them happy and healthy.

 1. High in Fiber

-Timothy Hay is extremely high in fiber, which is essential to your rabbit’s digestive health.
-Too many treats can throw off your rabbit’s digestive system and can lead to obesity and potential diarrhea.
+Timothy Hay is extremely high in fiber, which is essential to your small pet's digestive health.
+Too many treats can throw off your rabbit’s, guinea pig's, or chinchilla's digestive system and can lead to obesity and potential diarrhea.

 2. Dental Health

-Rabbits who do not get enough Timothy Hay (or any coarse grass hay) in their diet are susceptible to growing spurs on their teeth.
-This can be uncomfortable for the rabbit and create sores and infections that can compromise your rabbit’s health and their chewing mechanics.
+Rabbits, guinea pigs, and chinchillas have constantly growing teeth, and when left unchecked they can be a danger to their overall health.
+Small pets who do not get enough Timothy Hay (or any coarse grass hay) in their diet are susceptible to growing spurs on their teeth.
+This can be uncomfortable for the them and create sores and infections that can compromise their health and their chewing mechanics.
 In some cases tooth spurs have to be corrected by your veterinarian, which can lead to unnecessary expenses for you.

-First Cut and Second Cut Timothy Hay are coarse enough to help wear down your rabbit's constantly growing teeth, which will help to keep the spurs away.
+Coarse and Medium Timothy Hay are coarse enough to help wear down your small pet's constantly growing teeth, which will help to keep the spurs away.

 3. Well-Toned Muscles

-While we aren't talking about your bunny’s biceps, a diet high in long strand crude fiber will help promote well-toned digestive muscles which help your rabbit effectively pass hair and food through its digestive system.
+While we aren't talking about your small pet's biceps, a diet high in long strand crude fiber will help promote well-toned digestive muscles which help them effectively pass hair and food through their digestive system.

 4. You Can Never Give Too Much

 While it may seem obvious, Timothy Hay is not a treat and that is a very good thing.
-This means that you can never give your rabbit too much Timothy Hay.
-In fact, grass hays like Timothy Hay should be making up 80% of your rabbit's diet.
+This means that you can never give your small pet too much Timothy Hay.
+In fact, grass hays like Timothy Hay should be making up 80% of your small pet's diet.

-Your rabbit care doesn't need to include fruit, nuts, seeds, etc. because they are not part of their natural diet.
-They are generally only given to rabbits for their owners benefit and joy (which is totally okay as long as you are feeding them ones that are safe to eat).
-Rabbits are the healthiest and ultimately the happiest when they are fed a relatively consistent diet of high quality, long strand Timothy Hay and the occasional leafy green.
+Your rabbit care, guinea pig care, or chinchillas care doesn't need to include fruit, nuts, seeds, etc. because they are not part of their natural diet.
+They are generally only given to small pets for their owners benefit and joy (which is totally okay as long as you are feeding them ones that are safe to eat).
+Small pets are the healthiest and ultimately the happiest when they are fed a relatively consistent diet of high quality, long strand Timothy Hay and the occasional leafy green.

-Some rabbits do not enjoy the coarser and healthier First Cut Timothy Hay.
-Second and Third Cut Timothy Hay has only slightly less fiber and is much more fragrant and softer, which may appeal to your rabbit.
+Some rabbits do not enjoy the coarser and healthier Coarse Timothy Hay.
+Medium and Soft Timothy Hay has only slightly less fiber and is much more fragrant and softer, which may appeal to your rabbit.

 That's one of the best things about Timothy Hay, you have options on the type of cut you want: